Heart Resources, LLC provides the following direct grant services for organizational grant-seeking and resource development.

 United Way Grant Applications

-County and State Pennsylvania Grant Applications
+Allegheny County and Pennsylvania Grant Applications

 Federal Government Grant Applications